-The Cyber Scheme Fundamental Level (CSFL) training course is designed for anyone wishing to begin a career in technical cyber security.
+The Cyber Scheme Foundation Level (CSFL) training course is designed for anyone wishing to begin a career in technical cyber security.

 The Cyber Scheme has developed the CSFL assessment to measure the competence of a junior and/or graduate cyber security professional looking for an entry level role.